 After logging in, users are able to select one of several game-play options.

 Players can start with the “Learn” section, which allows users to learn more about the rocky worlds in our solar system.
 Additionally, users can learn about geologic features such as craters, volcanism, fault lines, and even man-made surface alterations.

-After learning about the processes that shape and alter rocky worlds in our solar system, users can test their knowledge with the “Earth or Not Earth”, “Matching”, or “Pick Two” mini-games.“Earth or Not Earth” Displays images from various NASA planetary missions.
-The goal for the player is to determine if the image is of Earth, or Not.
-For those looking for a greater challenge, the “Matching” minigame provides an image that players must try to match to a rocky world, or a planetary geology process.
+After learning about the processes that shape and alter rocky worlds in our solar system, users can test their knowledge with the “Earth or Not Earth”, “Matching”, or “Pick Two” mini-games.

 The most challenging mini-game in “Earth or Not Earth” is “Pick Two”, where players select two images that belong to the same world out of several shown on screen.
 With some images being in color, and others in black and white, players must rely on the knowledge gained from the “Learn” feature to make educated deductions about which images belong to which world.

 Fans of planetary science will find “Earth or Not Earth” a challenging, yet entertaining and educational gaming experience.
 Gameplay is quick, and makes for a nice break between meetings, or something to pass the time while waiting to catch the bus.